-- Using picture cards, hold a card and ask the students to say the word without the first sound.
-For example, if you are holding up a picture of a cat, the students would say ‘at’.
-You can then do this but with the final sound in words.
+- Drop the Sound — Using picture cards (like this colourful card set with more than 100 flashcards), hold up card, and ask the students to say the word but skip the first sound.
+For example, if you are holding up a picture of a cat, the students would say ‘at.’
+Switch things up after a while!
+Play the same game, but challenge students to drop the final sound in the words!

-- Feed the puppet activity.
-Using a puppet with a mouth.
-Using blocks to represent the sounds in words.
-You could say the puppet is wanting to eat the /m/ sound today.
-Use the blocks and say a word that has the /m/ at the start or the end such as mat.
+- Feed the Dinosaur Sounds Activity — Find a dinosaur with an open mouth from your classroom toy box, or have students create a dinosaur from boxes (a cereal box is great for this!) and label blocks with letters representing the different phonemes.
+The game is for students to feed the hungry dinosaur the right sounds!
+For example, you could say the hungry dinosaur is wanting to eat the /m/ sound today.
+Use the blocks and say a word that has the /m/ at the start or the end such as ‘mat.’
 Show the students the blocks for the sounds /m/ /a/ /t/.
-Which block will I feed the puppet today?
-Have a volunteer put the block in the puppet’s mouth and then ask what is the word now?
-Students would then say ‘at’.
+Which block will I feed the dino today?
+Have a volunteer put the block in the dinosaur’s mouth and then ask what is the word now.
+Students would then say ‘at.’

-- Use picture cards and hold up objects that can have phonemes added to their words.
-For example, hold up a picture of a pot and ask your students what is the new word if I add ‘s’ to the start of the word pot, /s/ /pot/.
+- Make a New Word.
+Once again, you can use picture cards like these CVC word shape cards (these are so useful!).
+This time hold up images of objects that can have phonemes added to form new words.
+For example, hold up a picture of a pot and ask your students what new word would be formed if you add ‘s’ to the start of the word pot, /s/ /pot/.
 You can keep doing this with a variety of images.

 Phoneme substitution involves the students manipulating spoken words by substituting certain phonemes for others.
 This has often been described as one of the hardest phonemic awareness skills as students need to complete multiple steps to get to the new word.
-This is why it’s often one of the last skills as students need to be able to do the phoneme addition and deletion skills first.
+It’s often one of the last skills developed as students need to have a grasp of the phoneme addition and deletion skills first.

 In this skill you may say: